Because You're Mine

-Because You're Mine is a 1952 musical comedy film starring Mario Lanza.
-Directed by Alexander Hall, the film also stars Doretta Morrow, James Whitmore, and Dean Miller.
+Because You're Mine is a 1952 American musical comedy film starring Mario Lanza.
+Directed by Alexander Hall, the film also stars Doretta Morrow, James Whitmore, and Bobby Van.

 Plot

-Opera singer superstar Renato Rossano (Mario Lanza) is drafted into the U.S. Army.
+Opera singer superstar Renaldo Rossano (Mario Lanza) is drafted into the U.S. Army.
 His sergeant, "Bat" Batterson (James Whitmore), is an opera fan who admires Rossano and wishes Rossano to appraise his sister's (Doretta Morrow) singing voice.
 The rest of his platoon as well as the company commander disapproves of Batterson's showing favoritism to Rossano by excusing him from normal training.

 Rossano schemes to have Batterson allow him to go to New York, supposedly to have his manager appraise Batterson's sister Brigit's singing voice but in reality allowing him to do a performance.
 After realizing he's been tricked, the sergeant sets out to make Rossano's military life considerably more difficult.

+This leads to a public fistfight between Sargeant and Private that lands both of them in the brig and facing court martial.

+Luckily, a United Nations delegation is visiting the base.
+They insist Rossano be freed from confinement to sing for them.

+Rossano's Mother(Lovsky) manages to smooth over the romantic differences between her son and Bridget.